lilit-nersisyan/fivepseq/doc/source/interpreting_output.rst

 Amino acid relative count heatmaps
 ___________________________________

-The amino acid heatmaps highlight the cumulative metacounts relative to the distance from each amino acid (or termination codons).
+The amino acid heatmaps highlight the cumulative counts in the gene body (discarding the start and termination regions) relative to the distance from each codon representing an amino acid or termination.
 These are computed by summing up the counts at certain distance from a certain amino acid across all the transcripts.
 In these heatmaps, the columns correspond to the relative distance from each amino acid, while the rows represent each amino acid.
 The values in the heatmaps are either the raw cumulative counts (top charts) or those scaled in each row (bottom charts).
 The values are then colored on the blue-to-yellow scale, with yellow corresponding to higher values.

 .. image:: _static/amino_acid_heatmaps.png